 For some rare forms of the infection, the help of infectious disease specialists is required for diagnosis (and treatment).

-Otherwise healthy people with acute pulmonary histoplasmosis rarely require drug treatment.
+Acute pulmonary histoplasmosis in otherwise healthy people rarely requires medications.
 However, if people do not improve after a month, itraconazole, given by mouth, is often prescribed.
 If severe pneumonia develops, people are given amphotericin B intravenously, followed by itraconazole.

-People with progressive disseminated histoplasmosis need treatment.
+Progressive disseminated histoplasmosis requires treatment.
 If the infection is severe, amphotericin B is given intravenously, followed by itraconazole, given by mouth.
-If the infection is mild, itraconazole is used alone

-If people with AIDS develop histoplasmosis, they may need to take an antifungal drug, usually itraconazole, for the rest of their life.
-However, they may be able to stop the antifungal drug treatment if their CD4 count CD4 count Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If people with AIDS develop histoplasmosis, they may need to take an antifungal medication, usually itraconazole, for the rest of their life.
+However, they may be able to stop the antifungal medication treatment after 1 year if their CD4 count CD4 count Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
 If untreated, it can cause... read more (the number of one type of white blood cell that decrease when AIDS is uncontrolled) increases to 150 or more cells per microliter of blood.

 In chronic cavitary histoplasmosis, itraconazole or, for more serious infections, amphotericin B may eliminate the fungus.
 However, treatment cannot reverse the destruction caused by the infection.
 Thus, most people continue to have breathing problems, similar to those caused by chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more .
 Therefore, treatment should begin as soon as possible to limit lung damage.